-- · Agencies that will be supporting the event

-- Locations where public safety will need broadband capabilities, including but not limited to:
+- · Agencies that will be supporting the event - Locations where public safety will need broadband capabilities, including but not limited to: - > Venues - Command posts - > Emergency Operations Centers - Operational areas (e.g., medical facilities, staging areas, camera locations)

-- › Venues

-- Command posts

-- > Emergency Operations Centers

-- Operational areas (e.g., medical facilities, staging areas, camera locations)

 - Headquarters buildings (e.g., police, fire, EMS, EOCs, ECCs)

 - Broadband capabilities needed, including but not limited to:

-- > Voice/text/email
+- Voice/text/email

 - > Enhanced Push-to-Talk/FirstNet Push-to-Talk

 - > Computer-aided dispatch

 - > Situational awareness

-- > GPS/Location-based services
+- GPS/Location-based services

 - Devices and technology that will be used, including but not limited to:

-- Smartphones/tablets/laptops
+- > Smartphones/tablets/laptops

 - Video cameras/body-worn cameras

-- > Hotspots/MiFi
+- > Hotspots/Wi-Fi

-- In-vehicle routers
+- > In-vehicle routers

 Working alongside public safety officials during all phases of the event planning process provides the FirstNet Authority with valuable feedback on their operational needs.
 This information contributes to the FirstNet Authority Roadmap, a public-safety-driven plan designed to help the FirstNet Authority evolve the network based on your critical communications needs.
 Additionally, your agency will receive maps marked with the locations you identified as well as a document with the details you provided about the locations, capabilities, and technologies you will be using during the event.
+All of this information is also provided to the FirstNet ROG to assist them in determining the right solution for your event.

 "For our communications team, it has become standard protocol to reach out to the FirstNet Authority before any pre-planned event to ensure we have the broadband solutions and coverage we need.
 There's nowhere else that we can get that level of expertise about broadband and FirstNet capabilities.
-I recommend getting the FirstNet Authority involved early to help pre-plan-they are a huge help."
+I recommend getting the FirstNet Authority involved early to help pre-plan - they are a huge help."

 CHRIS CARNEY

-FORMER COMMUNICATION SYSTEM SPECIALIST, ORANGE COUNTY DEPARTMENT OF EMERGENCY SERVICES
+FORMER COMMUNICATION SYSTEM SPECIALIST,

+ORANGE COUNTY, NEW YORK DEPARTMENT OF

+EMERGENCY SERVICES